IgniteUI/igniteui-docfx/en/components/grids_templates/batch_editing.md

 ### @@igComponent Batch Editing and Transactions

 @@if (igxName === 'IgxGrid') {
 The Batch Editing feature of the igxGrid is based on the [`TransactionService`]({environment:angularApiUrl}/classes/igxtransactionservice.html).
-You may find an overview of what is the `TransactionService` and how is it implemented in the ["igxBaseTransaction, igxTransaction and igxHierarchical transaction explained"](../transaction-explained.md) topic.
+Follow the [`Transaction Service`](../transaction.md) topic to see an overview of the service and details how is it implemented.

 Below is a detailed example of how is Batch Editing enabled for the igxGrid component.
 }